 Minor in Spanish

-SLU’s Spanish minor requires 18 credit hours of language instruction and upper-division
+SLU's Department of Languages, Literatures and Cultures also offers a Spanish minor.
+It requires 18 credit hours of language instruction

 Students studying language at SLU have access to our Language Resource Center, which